MustafaSamiShirzad/portfoliowebsite2/README.md

 -GitHub:@Rebelzob

-If you like this project like it and give me a follow.
+If you like this project like it and give us a follow.

+## 🤝 Contributing <a name="contributing"></a>

+Contributions, were made as this was a pair programming project.
+- GitHub: @Mustafashirzad
+-GitHub:@Rebelzob

+Feel free to check the [issues page](../../issues/).

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 Karim barragan @Rebelzob
 Mustafa shirzad @MustafaSamiShirzad

+## ⭐️ Show your support <a name="support"></a>

+> Write a message to encourage readers to support your project -Karim barragan @Rebelzob
+-Mustafa shirzad @MustafaSamiShirzad